Modern Life Problems

 • The specific UX and business mechanisms that create cancellation friction

-• Practical strategies for navigating subscription traps based on how the system actually works
+• Practical strategies for navigating subscription traps based on how the systems actually work

 How Modern Systems Created This